What Happens To Your Body In A High-Speed Impact Crash?

 Bachus & Schanker Wins – Over $1 Billion Recovered

-Greater speeds will increase the likelihood of accidents occurring.
 Although there is no specific designation for crashes that occur at accelerated rates, these accidents will also magnify the chances of severe or fatal injuries.

 The potential for catastrophic damage to your body during car accidents is high, particularly in a high-speed car crash.
 Several factors will account for what injuries you might sustain, such as:

-• Whether or not you were wearing a seatbelt
+• Whether or not you were wearing a seat belt

 • The object you hit